 If you’re backpacking in Southeast Asia, naturally the next country to visit after Thailand is Laos.
 You might be wondering how to get from Thailand to Laos and be considering your options.
-There are bus options and train options.
-And sure, you can fly from Chiang Mai to Luang Prabang… but life is all about the […]
+You could take a soulless flight or a crowded bus.
+Or you can choose adventure and travel by slow boat along the Mekong River.

 Tag: Luang prabang

 With its hidden caves, lush jungles, terraced rice paddies and rural villages it has all the potential to be a contender in the running for your favourite SE Asia destination yet.
 Here are just 6 reasons why, if you’re planning your Southeast Asian adventure, you simply can’t skip Laos!

 Luang Prabang surely will be one of your highlights travelling through Laos.
 Wondering what to do in Luang Prabang?
 Here is a list of my 10 favourite places and activities in Luang Prabang.

 If you’re lucky enough to be travelling through Thailand or Laos between April 13-15 this year, be prepared to experience the wet and wild one-of-a-kind water festivals known as Songkran/Thai New Year and Pi Mai Lao/Lao New Year.

 Spiritual capital, slow boat end-point and UNESCO heritage city, Luang Prabang is a completely unique destination in Laos.
 It has a rare combination of French colonial history, traditional Lao village life, and a potent Buddhist influence through every street, and is a place you could easily spend two weeks or more.
 Even if you can’t […]